dragazo/fate/README.md

 **Introducing ...
 FATE!!!**

-FATE *(function at the end)* is a generic RAII wrapper that calls a function-like object at the end of its lifetime.
+FATE *(function at the end)* is a generic RAII wrapper that can be bound to a function-like object.
+It then guarantees that the function is called exactly one time - either explicitly by the user or implicitly upon destruction.

 All implementation is supplied by [`fate.h`](fate.h).